All About Court Clerks

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Time Management: Managing one’s own time and the time of others.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-In 2016, there was an estimated number of 135,500 jobs in the United States for Court Clerk.
+In the United States, there were 135,500 jobs for Court Clerk in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for Court Clerk by 2026.
 There will be an estimated 12,600 positions for Court Clerk per year.

 The states with the most job growth for Court Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.